Chart Color Schemes

 Lalor Park - Kings Langley is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

 Lalor Park - Kings Langley's population is approximately 26,311 as of November 2025.
-This figure represents an increase of 938 people, a 3.7% rise from the 2021 Census which reported a population of 25,373.
-The growth was inferred from the estimated resident population of 26,172 in June 2024 and an additional 147 validated new addresses since the Census date.
+This figure represents an increase of 938 people, a growth rate of 3.7%, since the 2021 Census which reported a population of 25,373.
+The change is inferred from the estimated resident population of 26,172 in June 2024 and an additional 147 validated new addresses since the Census date.
 This results in a population density ratio of 2,229 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
-The area's growth rate of 3.7% since the census is within 0.4 percentage points of the SA3 area's 4.1%, indicating competitive growth fundamentals.
-Overseas migration contributed approximately 71.1% of overall population gains during recent periods, driving primary growth for the area.
+The area's growth rate of 3.7% since the census is within 0.4 percentage points of the SA3 area's rate of 4.1%, indicating strong growth fundamentals.
+Overseas migration contributed approximately 71.1% of overall population gains during recent periods, driving primary population growth in the area.

 AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch uses NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Future population trends suggest lower quartile growth for national statistical areas, with the area expected to increase by 872 persons to 2041 based on the latest population numbers, reflecting a total increase of 1.9% over the 17 years.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
+Future population trends anticipate lower quartile growth, with the area expected to increase by 872 persons to 2041 based on the latest annual ERP population numbers, reflecting an overall increase of 1.9% over the 17-year period.

 Frequently Asked Questions - Population